farhiongit/datetime/README.md

 but could not find any that would meet my needs.

-That's the reason why I wrote this minimal set of functions, comparable to what DateTime offers for .Net (DateTimeOffset is useless as it does not handle daylight saving time.)
+That's the reason why I wrote this minimal set of functions, comparable to what DateTime offers for .Net (btw, DateTimeOffset in .Net is useless as it does not handle daylight saving time.)

 This library is a tool box that facilitates the management of dates and times.
 It is a superset of lower level POSIX functions.
 The functions of this toolbox manipulate instants (points) in time expressed as a date and time of day, in Gregorian calendar.